otrekw/azure-docs.de-de/articles/virtual-wan/about-nva-hub.md

 ## <a name="supported-regions"></a><a name="regions"></a>Unterstützte Regionen

-NVAs im virtuellen Hub sind in den folgenden Regionen als Vorschauversion verfügbar:
+NVAs im virtuellen Hub sind in den folgenden Regionen verfügbar:

 |Geopolitische Region | Azure-Regionen|
 |---|---|